google/certificate-transparency-go/witness/witness/README.md

 Running the witness
 --------------------

-Running the witness is as simple as running `go run main.go` (where `main.go` can be found in the `cmd/witness` directory), with the following flags:
+Running the witness is as simple as running `go run ./cmd/witness/main.go` from this directory, with the following flags:
 - `listen`, which specifies the address and port to listen on.
 - `db_file`, which specifies the desired location of the sqlite database.
 The use of sqlite limits the scalability and reliability of the witness (because